grafana/agent/docs/user/_index.md

 ## Metrics

-Unlike Prometheus, the Grafana Agent targets `remote_write`, so some Prometheus features, such as querying, local storage, recording rules, and alerts aren't present. `remote_write`, service discovery, and relabeling rules are included.
+Grafana Agent focuses metrics support around Prometheus' remote_write protocol, so some Prometheus features, such as querying, local storage, recording rules, and alerts are not present. `remote_write`, service discovery, and relabeling rules are included.

 The Grafana Agent has a concept of an "instance" each of which acts as